amiinegal/Awwards/README.md

-## Gallery-App
+## Awwards

 ### Description
-_Gallery app that helps a user to store images specifying there location and category.Also enables a user to copy an image._
+_An app that allows other users to rate and provide feedback for your work_
 ### Author
 _amin egal_